 - Town Planning Committee

-- Development Consent Authority (Alternate)
+- Development Consent Authority (Member and Alternate)

 - NT Settlement Planning Committee